ippontech/blog-usa/posts/business-leaders-and-digital-transformation.md

 Now that we know the problem, how do we solve it?
 By integrating decision-making across technical and business leadership through effective communication.

 There are five stages of software development that should be communicated throughout the software development cycle.
-Setup decisions, Product-management practices, Product-development practices, Product-delivery practices, and Enablers.
-Below, we will describe what each stage means and why it's important.
+Setup, product management, product development, product delivery, and enablers.
+Below, we will describe what each stage means and its significance.

 ## Setup decisions
 1. When developing a new product, or extending an existing solution, business leaders have a vested interest in the tools and architecture used.
 The benefits of communicating the technical advantages of each approach early on are: